Macroelongatoolithus: Paleobiology

 While they were once considered to be the eggs of large tyrannosaurids (like Tarbosaurus) on the basis of their huge size, egg shape and microstructural evidence suggests they are eggs of gigantic oviraptorosaurs (like Beibeilong or Gigantoraptor).
-Macroelongatoolithus eggs closely resemble those of oviraptorids (Elongatoolithidae), which are largely known for their brooding adult-nest associations, embryonic remains, and unique nests.
+Macroelongatoolithus eggs closely resemble those of oviraptorosaurs (Elongatoolithidae), which are largely known for their brooding adult-nest associations, embryonic remains, and unique nests.
 In 2017 the caenagnathid Beibeilong was described, based on an embryonic specimen (named "Baby Louie") associated with 6 to 8 Macroelongatoolithus eggs and partial nest.
 The discovery of Beibeilong further concludes that the oogenus Macroelongatoolithus was laid by large oviraptorosaurs, in this case caenagnathids.

 The gas conductance of the eggshells indicate that Macroelongatoolithus nests were buried in vegetation or sediments.
 Like other elongatoolithids, Macroelongatoolithus eggs are laid in pairs because the parents had two functional oviducts and thus laid two eggs simultaneously.
 The nests have unusually large volume of eggs compared to the body size of the parents, which could mean that multiple females would contribute to a single nest.
 Association of other oviraptorids with their eggs suggests extensive parental care was typical for elongatoolithids.